-The Institute of Positive Education has been awarded funding from the Illinois State Board of Education: Phil Jackson Freedom Schools Grant for the 2022-2023 School year.
-The IPE Bethune Freedom School model will incorporate four programs:
+The Institute of Positive Education (IPE) has been awarded funding from the Illinois State Board of Education to offer out-of-school programming for students that attend the Betty Shabazz International Charter Schools (BSICS) for the 2022-2023 academic school year.

 The Bethune Freedom Schools model addresses the holistic needs of young people and their caregivers.
 This model includes attention to both the normative challenges of development (e.g., human needs at different points in the life course. – early childhood; middle childhood; adolescence) in tandem with the historically rooted challenges youth face around racism and poverty.

 Across all the proposed activities, students will develop positive senses of identity by examining artifacts that capture the resilient histories of their communities and their families.
-They will develop a strong self-efficacy by explicit attention to learning the powerful problem-solving strategies and modes of reasoning that characterize expertise in that field of study (e.g., robotics, gardening, performing arts, examining histories of civil rights and cultural traditions.)
-These activities will all require students to read critically, to communicate orally and in writing, to apply mathematical and scientific reasoning to community-based projects.
-All activities are structured to assure students will experience connectedness and attention to their social and emotional needs.
+They will develop a strong self-efficacy through learning the powerful problem-solving strategies and modes of reasoning.